lit/lit.dev/packages/lit-dev-content/site/docs/libraries/standalone-templates.md

 ## Rendering lit-html templates

-Lit templates are written using Javascript template literals tagged with the `html` tag.
+Lit templates are written using JavaScript template literals tagged with the `html` tag.
 The contents of the literal are mostly plain, declarative HTML, and may include expressions to insert and update the dynamic parts of a template (see [Templates](/docs/templates/overview/) for a full reference on Lit's templating syntax).

 ```html
 html`<h1>Hello ${name}</h1>`